 The Man City defender joined the club last summer from Benfica, for a fee of £61 million.
 It took him a couple of games to get into the squad, but he hasn’t left since.
 Dias has been fantastic and has formed up a partnership with John Stones, that saw City go 20 games unbeaten in the league, winning 15 consecutively.

 The Portuguese centre half is having the same sort of effect on his side that Van Dijk did last season when he won the award.
 He is making players around him look better and could be a dark horse to win the award this season.
 His side has now won the Premier League and are also in the Champions League.
 Since winning the title, he has now overtaken Fernandes as the favourite.

 Since he joined United halfway through last season, he won three out of eight Premier League Player Of The Month awards.
 In his first 14 games, he had got eight goals and seven assists, a fantastic return for any player.

-This season so far he has 16 goals and ten assists showing it was just a fluke.
+This season so far he has 17 goals and eleven assists showing it wasn’t just a fluke.
 United are having one of their best seasons for a while and a lot of it is down to this man.
 It shows if he’s having an off game as his side don’t play as well.
 With only ten games to go, all it could take is a few more good performances and his odds could drop.

 The Spurs striker has never won the PFA Player Of The Year award but looks like the man to give Bruno Fernandes the biggest challenge.
-Kane has had another good season so far and has 16 goals and 13 assists so far and is the league’s top scorer.
+Kane has had another good season so far and has 21 goals and 13 assists so far and is the league’s top scorer.

 The German midfielder has really stepped up when City needed him the most.
 With De Bruyne and Aguero out injured recently, Gundogan has chipped in with the goals and got himself 11 so far this season, the best scoring run in his professional career.